tkhamez/neucore/doc/Documentation.md

 EVE logins can be added to apps so that they can use their tokens.
 This also applied to the token of the default login (core.default).

+There is also a separate build in login URL that does not require any ESI scopes (must be allowed in settings).

 ## Groups